HC ZTR Zaporizhzhia

 ZTR Zaporizhzhia is a team handball club from Zaporizhzhia, Ukraine.
 Currently, ZTR Zaporizhzhia competes in the Ukrainian Men's Handball Super League.
-The club was before called ZYY and ZeMtY.
+The club was previously called ZYY and ZeMtY.

-The club is renamed ZTR Zaporizhzhia in 1992.
+The club was renamed ZTR Zaporizhzhia in 1992.

-The Club's history
+History

-Handball Club ZTR (before called ZYY and ZeMtY) was established in 1966 on the basis of Zaporizhzhia branch of Dnipropetrovsk metallurgy institute.
-In 1992 Zaporizhzhia Transformer Plant (Zaporozhtransformator) has become a sponsor of the club, which was renamed to "ZTR".
+Handball Club ZTR (previously called ZYY and ZeMtY) was established in 1966 on the basis of Zaporizhzhia branch of Dnipropetrovsk metallurgy institute.
+In 1992 Zaporizhzhia Transformer Plant (Zaporozhtransformator) became a sponsor of the club, which was renamed to "ZTR".